sptr11/premiumservice/README.md

 - Assigns a "paying_customer" label to the corresponding support ticket.

 This integration ensures that paying customers receive prompt and prioritized support assistance.

+## Plan

+1. v0: Begin with only SB APIs and a static CSV of paying customers
+2. v1: Add stripe API integration